khkhiu/khkhiu.github.io/_posts/2021-09-06-SP-CentCount.md

 <strong>Solution</strong>

 ***
-Using OpenCV and python, the team achieved the aim using OpenCV and python.

 **OpenCV** OpenCV is an open source computer vision and machine learning software library.
 <cite><a href="https://opencv.org/about/">opencv.org/about/</a></cite>
 {: .notice--info}

-<strong>notes on the program</strong>
+Using OpenCV and python, the team achieved the aim using OpenCV and python.
+The way that the team achieved the aim and how the algorithm can be found within the source code in github.

 ***